andrew172839/MetaScaffolding/README.md

-metaScaffolding is a scaffolding meta-server for computational protein design (in Perl), which includes different structural alignment methods
+MetaScaffolding is a scaffolding meta-server (in Perl) for computational protein design , which includes different structural alignment methods

 For details, please see Scientific Reports, 5, 12501, 2015